longview/TDF_Test/Readme.md

 If you're just looking for a demodulator, there aren't too many SDR decoders, but the [SDRangel Radio clock plugin](https://github.com/f4exb/sdrangel/blob/master/plugins/channelrx/radioclock/readme.md) is one that looks like it should work.

+See also these excellent (but Spanish) descriptions of demodulation principles and bit meanings by EA4GMZ: [La señal horaria TDF en 162 kHz (II)](http://www.radiotecnia.es/la-senal-horaria-tdf-en-162-khz-ii/) and [La señal horaria ANFR en 162 kHz (III)](http://www.radiotecnia.es/la-senal-horaria-anfr-en-162-khz-iii/)

+Also some info here [PA3FWM Radio signals during a leap second](http://pa3fwm.nl/signals/leapsecond-2016/).

+The basic principles could also be used to decode [DCF77 Phase Modulation (PRN)](https://en.wikipedia.org/wiki/RBU_(radio_station)) or [RBU FSK](https://en.wikipedia.org/wiki/RBU_(radio_station)).
+It is likely also usable for decoding the [UK AMDS system on 198 kHz](https://www.sigidwiki.com/wiki/UK_AM_Data_System_(UK-AMDS)).
+TDF is my current priority due to its generally strong signal where I live, and I already have DCF77 hardware.

 # Principle of Operation

-The input is a 16 bit mono wave file at 20 kHz sample rate containing a recording of TDF162 containing one full minute (i.e. from :00 to :59 or longer) detected using a wide-USB detector tuned to 157 kHz
+The input is a 16 bit mono wave file at 20 kHz sample rate containing a recording of TDF162 containing one full minute (i.e. from :00 to :59 or longer) detected using a wide-USB detector tuned to 157 kHz.
+If the input wave file is not at 20 kHz, it is resampled and written back in place (cheeky, but makes my life easier).

 A few wave files are included that I used for verification, a webSDR recording is the reference signal since it has ridiculously high SNR.
 The other recordings are made using my receiver system in Norway.